ArenKDesai/Aren-s-Notes/graphics shaders.md

 - $c_e,c_a,c_d,c_s,p$ are all surface properties.

 ### Lighting and Shaders
-The problem is that getting these light properties from
+The problem is that getting these light properties from the host and to the shader language is difficult.